Overview

 limitation, quality of execution, services provided and commission rates.
 Therefore, we may use or

-recommend the use of brokers who do not charge the lowest available commission in the recognition
+recommend the use of brokers who do not charge the lowest available commission in the recognition of

-the account for which the particular transaction was effected.
+for which the particular transaction was effected.

-We recommend that you establish brokerage account(s) with Charles Schwab & Co., Inc. (“Schwab”),
+We recommend that you establish brokerage account(s) with Charles Schwab & Co., Inc. (“Schwab”), a

 Schwab provides us with access to its institutional trading, custody, reporting and related services,